-In further support, I think it is important to know that the book The Church Teaches (old TAN Books) says on page 141:
+In further support, I think it is important to know that the book The Church Teaches at Amazon (old TAN Books) says on page 141:

 "Further, the true concept of creation excludes every form of emanationism and pantheism, while it emphasizes the liberality, power, wisdom and goodness of God, manifested by his free creation of the world in time.
 These truths are the cornerstones on which men can build lives of Christian optimism and personal responsibility.
 For that reason the Church has always insisted on them as basic to the revealed religion entrusted to it by God."

-It is so great to be able to be certain that these basics are being taught for First Communion, especially since so many children do not receive further instruction later.
+How powerful!
+It is so important to be able to be certain that these basics are true.
+They should be taught for First Communion, especially since so many children do not receive further catechetical instruction later.

-In very high level books we have seen the term Absolute Being.
-A different term "Architect of the Universe" (Sheed and Ward) is nearly a Masonic term and "Supreme Being" was used by Robespierre (To Quell The Terror, Carmelite book) during the Reign of Terror when he sought something "more" than the goddess of reason.
+In very high level books I have seen the term Absolute Being.
+A different term "Architect of the Universe" (Sheed and Ward) is nearly a Masonic term and "Supreme Being" was used by Robespierre (To Quell The Terror, excellent Carmelite book at Amazon) during the Reign of Terror when he sought something "more" than the goddess of reason.

 This second version also removes God's personal contact with the singular "me", the effect of which is explained for question number one above.

 Some older books combine question number 3 and 4 "God made me to know, love, and serve Him in this world." to good purpose.
 It is certainly more precise.
-Be sure to teach answer number 4 of St. Anne's Communion Catechism with number 3 if you are not using all the questions and answers in your program.
+Be sure to teach answer number 4 of St. Anne's Helper's Communion Catechism (1959) with number 3 if you are not using all of the questions and answers in your catechism class.

 We have heard sermons that defend both ways in that the one answer is in the order of intention and the other is realized in the order of activity.
 Neither opposes truth.